Ava Cook: Club career

+Chicago Stars

 The Chicago Red Stars (later renamed Chicago Stars FC) selected Cook 18th overall in the second round of the 2022 NWSL Draft.
 She became a regular player and then starter for the Red Stars, appearing in 19 games of the 24-game NWSL season in 2022 and 20 games in 2023.

-In mid-April 2024, after appearing in 3 games of the NWSL season, Cook tore her ACL, causing her to miss the remainder of the season.
+In mid-April 2024, after appearing in three games of the season, Cook tore her anterior cruciate ligament (ACL), causing her to miss the remainder of the season.
+At the end of 2025, Cook departed from the Stars.
+She had scored 6 times across 51 NWSL appearances in her four years with Chicago.

+Carolina Ascent

+After four seasons at Chicago, Cook signed with USL Super League club Carolina Ascent in January 2026.
+She made her Super League debut on February 7, 2026, coming on as a second-half substitute for Riley Parker in a 2–1 defeat to Lexington SC.

 International career

 Cook was called up to the United States national under-23 team for a friendly tournament in June 2022.
 She scored her first goal for the team against India on June 26 and scored again against Sweden on June 28.